pschfr/start/README.md

 - [Custom New Tab Page for Opera](https://addons.opera.com/en/extensions/details/custom-new-tab-page/)
 - Safari - just set it as your homepage in settings.

-Browse similar style pages on [/r/startpages](https://reddit.com/r/startpages).

 It's super fast.
 Fully loaded at ~300ms (~150ms as an extension!!) :D

-Feel free to fork, and add your own bookmarks and quotes!
+Feel free to fork, and add your own bookmarks and quotes.
 If you have any questions, [tweet me](http://twitter.com/pschfr) or file an issue or pull request.